adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 **v1.16 [9 Dec 2015]:**

-*   For value record format A, specify that the single value represents a y advance change for vpal, vhal, and valt features, as well as vkern.
+*   For value record format A, specify that the single value represents a y advance change for vpal, vhal, and valt features, as well as vkrn.

 **v1.15 [12 June 2015]:**